Magnon bands in pyrochlore slabs with Heisenberg exchange and anisotropies

-The two degenerate points in the bulk are along the $x-axis$ and hence their projections on the surface Brillouin zone for the $[100]$ slab are at the origin.
-The spin wave dispersion in the $[111]$ and the $[110]$ terminations have regions which are non-reciprocal as depicted by the patterns of $\mcl{R}_{\mbf{q}} = 2\times {\sum_{\alpha}^{} } \vert \omega_{{\mbf{q}} \alpha} - \omega_{-{\mbf{q}} \alpha} \vert $ in Fig. \ref{splay_full_figure} (B).
-On the other hand the $[100]$ slab dispersion is fully reciprocal.
-This is evident in the edge spectrum for this slab geometry as shown in Fig. \ref{splay_full_figure} (C).
-As we will see, such patterns of non-reciprocity exist also for other phases of this model.
-In Fig. \ref{splay_berry_curvature_and_edge_states} (A), we depict the the Berry curvature directions on spherical surfaces enclosing the point degeneracies.
-The figures on the left and right are for the second and third band respectively.
-We clearly see the reversal of polarities of the curvature for the same point for the two bands and for the two $\mbf{q}$-vectors in the same band.
-We have evaluated numerically the topological charge, the flux of $\mbf{\Omega}_q$ over the enclosing spheres by $2\pi$ and found them to be $\approx \pm 1$.
 In Fig. \ref{splay_berry_curvature_and_edge_states} (B) we depict spatial extent of the several visible mid-gap states which are clearly marked out in the insets with different colors.
-We plot, for a slab of $60$ layers and hence $240$ spins the absolute value of the component of the eigenstate of $\mbf{H}_{q}$ corresponding to such a state at one $q$-value indicated in the figure (see the marker on the $x-axis$ of the inset).
+We plot, for a slab of $60$ layers and hence $240$ spins the absolute value of the components of the eigenstate of $I_z \mbf{H}_{q}$ corresponding to such a state at one $q$-value indicated in the figure (see the marker on the $x-axis$ of the inset).